Shoulder Pain in Senior Project Managers from Desk and Client Work

 Frequently Asked Questions (FAQ)

-2. Who Commonly Gets Knee Arthritis?
+2. Who Commonly Experiences Shoulder Pain?

-• Adults over 50 due to age-related cartilage degeneration.
+• Adults experiencing age-related cartilage degeneration.

 3. What Are the Common Symptoms?

-• Pain during or after physical activity.
+• Pain during lifting, reaching, or typing.

 1. General Practitioner or Rheumatology Clinic